geldata/nextjs-replicache-gel-template/README.md

 For more details on the reset strategy and other synchronization approaches with Replicache, visit the [synchronization strategies overview](https://doc.replicache.dev/strategies/overview) on their documentation site.

 ## 🧐 What's Inside?
-This project follows a structured approach typical of Next.js applications with additional directories specific to Replicache and EdgeDB:
+This project follows a structured approach typical of Next.js applications with additional directories specific to Replicache and Gel:

 ```bash
 .